syedzaidi-kiwi/Extreme-RAG/README.md

 This project is built using a robust stack of technologies:

-This project uses two state of art RAG Conecpts - Semantic Chunking (LlamaIndex) + Re-Ranking (Cohere Re-Ranker), which makes the quality of results even better.
+This project uses two state of art RAG Concepts - Semantic Chunking (LlamaIndex) + Re-Ranking (Cohere Re-Ranker), which makes the quality of results even better.

 The powerful summarization capabilities of Mixtral 8x7b adds an extra layer of perfection!